 The Macao Museum of Art (MAM) under the Cultural Affairs Bureau of the Macao S.A.R.
 Government participates for the sixth time as Collateral Event in the ‘International Art Exhibition – La Biennale di Venezia’ in the name of ‘Macao, China’, presenting ‘A Bonsai of My Dream – Works by Wong Cheng Pou’ on the international platform from May 13 to November 12, 2017.

-The exhibition title ‘A Bonsai of My Dream’ draws from the idea of literati in ancient China who planted miniatures in small pots to project their pursuit of quiet and contemplative live of reclusion, suggesting an pessimistic way for counteracting inevitable conflict and contradictory.
+The exhibition title ‘A Bonsai of My Dream’ draws from the idea of literati in ancient China who planted miniatures in small pots to project their pursuit of a quiet and contemplative life of reclusion, suggesting a pessimistic way for counteracting inevitable conflict and contradiction.

-The 17 sets of sculptures, paintings and photographic works in this exhibition are inspired by the deities described in the ancient Chinese classic Shan Hai Jing (The Classic of Mountains and Seas) - a rich source of information about the mythology, geography and species - which is considered a reflection of world view that prevailed in China two millennia ago.
+The 17 sets of sculptures, paintings, and photographic works in this exhibition are inspired by the deities described in the ancient Chinese classic Shan Hai Jing (The Classic of Mountains and Seas) – a rich source of information about the mythology, geography, and species – which is considered a reflection of a world view that prevailed in China two millennia ago.

-The absurd scene and fresh sensory stimulation suggest an innovative outlook on the sense of being in the concrete world and encourages examinations to the cardinal meaning of roles of human in the process of social development.
+The absurd scene and fresh sensory stimulation suggest an innovative outlook on the sense of being in the concrete world and encourages examinations of the cardinal meaning of the roles of humans in the process of social development.
 Also, it is regarded as the artist’s imagination of the future world.’

 ‘My work is a reflection on my personal feelings related to the development of the Macao city.
 Our space is getting more tense and which is just like a little garden, like a bonsai that I would like to grow as my city,’ Wong said.